Eigenvalue spectral tails and localization properties of asymmetric networks: Conclusion

 In this work, we have studied the tail regions of the eigenvalue spectra of sparse networks with arbitrary degree and edge-weight distributions.
 We showed that the eigenvectors in these tail regions are localised around network defects with high connectivity or heavily weighted edges.
 By performing an expansion of the cavity equations in $1/\omega$, we were able to show that eigenvalues in the tail region (and their corresponding eigenvectors) are well approximated by considering only the local network structure in the vicinity of defects.
 This allowed us to derive succinct analytical results for the asymptotic eigenvalue density and the IPR in the spectral tails of sparse and non-Hermitian random matrices.
 With this method, we described how the degree distribution, the edge-weight distribution, and the degree of asymmetry in the network combine to give different asymptotic behaviours for the spectral density and the IPR.
 The expressions that we derived were simple and closed-form, allowing us to see clearly the influence of the various model aspects.

 In particular, our approach enabled us to study analytically the role of asymmetry on the tails of the eigenvalue density and on the disorder-averaged inverse participation ratio.
 We demonstrated that the eigenvalue density decays more quickly with $\omega$ for networks with a large number of sign antisymmetric weights, in agreement with the observation that sign-antisymmetry tends to act as a stabilising influence in both sparse \cite{mambuca2022dynamical, valigi2024local} and dense \cite{sommers1988spectrum, baron2022eigenvalue,cure2023antagonistic} disordered dynamical systems.
 Furthermore, in some cases, particularly when the degree distribution of the network is a slowly decaying function of connectivity, the functional decay of the spectral tails changes qualitatively as a function of the fraction of sign-antisymmetric weights in the network.
 The fraction of sign-antisymmetric versus sign-symmetric links also affects the localisation of right eigenvectors, and we have found that localisation is minimised if there is a balance between sign-antisymmetric and sign-symmetric weights.
-These results are compatible with other results in the literature, for which it has been observed that nonHermiticity suppresses localisation in both models with complex on-site energies \cite{deTomasi2023non, hatano1996localization, hatano1997vortex, hatano1998non} and in one-dimensional systems with asymmetric couplings \cite{kawabata2021nonunitary}.
+These results are compatible with other results in the literature, for which it has been observed that non-Hermiticity suppresses localisation, particularly in one-dimensional systems with asymmetric couplings \cite{kawabata2021nonunitary, hatano1996localization, hatano1997vortex, hatano1998non}.
+In systems where non-Hermiticity takes the form of complex on-site energies (or complex diagonal entries, in the random matrix language) however, it has been found that non-Hermiticity tends to expand the range of system parameters for which localisation occurs \cite{deTomasi2023non}.
+While this might at first seem to be in contrast with our claim that `non-hermiticity suppresses localisation', we emphasise that we do not comment on the comparative prevalence of localised states as a function of asymmetry, only how localised the states are, as measured by the IPR.

 Our analysis opens the door to understanding the behaviour of more complicated nonlinear models with sparse interactions.
 For example, recent progress has been made in understanding the coexistence \cite{marcus2024local} and the dynamics \cite{marcus2022local} of species in the sparsely interacting Lotka-Volterra model, also in terms of the underlying architecture of the interaction network.
 Given the observation that non-linearities can curtail Lifshitz tails \cite{rodgers1988density, hertz1979marginal, bray1982eigenvalue}, it will be interesting to see if and how the observations of the present work carry over into non-linear models.